 Decide on amp sim or DI tone

 Once you have a clean DI, you can shape it however the song needs.
-Many records use a blend of the clean DI for definition and string clarity plus an amp sim for grind and body.
+Many records use a blend of the clean DI for definition and string clarity plus an amp sim for grind and body, and weighing up that DI versus amp choice for bass is worth doing before you commit.
 Bass amp sims like Neural DSP Parallax and Darkglass, IK Multimedia Amplitube SVX, Positive Grid Bias and Mark Studio give you convincing amp tones from that DI.
 Our guide to how to get a good bass tone and the rundown of the best bass amp sims cover the options.
 You can even reamp the DI through real hardware later.

 Mix the recorded bass